pulumi/terraform-provider-aws/website/docs/r/lambda_function.html.markdown

 For information about Lambda and how to use it, see [What is AWS Lambda?][1]

 -> To give an external source (like a CloudWatch Event Rule, SNS, or S3) permission to access the Lambda function, use the `aws_lambda_permission` resource.
-See [Lambda Permission Model][4] for more details.
+See [Lambda ****Permission Model][4] for more details.
 On the other hand, the `role` argument of this resource is the function's execution role for identity and access to AWS services and resources.

+AWS Lambda expects source code to be provided as a deployment package whose structure varies depending on which `runtime` is in use.
+See [Runtimes][6] for the valid values of `runtime`.
+The expected structure of the deployment package can be found in [the AWS Lambda documentation for each runtime][8].
+Once you have created your deployment package you can specify it either directly as a local file (using the `filename` argument) or indirectly via Amazon S3 (using the `s3_bucket`, `s3_key` and `s3_object_version` arguments).
+When providing the deployment package via S3 it may be useful to use the `aws_s3_bucket_object` resource to upload it.
+For larger deployment packages it is recommended by Amazon to upload via S3, since the S3 API has better support for uploading large files efficiently.

 ## Example Usage